-On the last track we discussed the case study of Gerald, an African American client.
-We considered this case in light of the topics, such as aspects of African American culture like nonverbal behavior, humanism, and importance of family discussed on the third track.
+In the last section, we discussed the case study of Gerald, an African American client.
+We considered this case in light of the aspects of African American culture like nonverbal behavior, humanism, and importance of family as discussed in the third section.
 We also discussed the ethical issues raised by the case.

-On this track we will discuss the cultural and historical perspectives in counseling culturally different clients who are Hispanic.
+In this section, we will discuss the cultural and historical perspectives in counseling culturally different clients who are Hispanic.
 We will also discuss the implications of these cultural and historical perspectives.

 Obviously the term "Hispanic" has been used to replace the term "Latino" in recent years.
 "Hispanic" is used as a generic label to describe all people of Spanish origin and descent.
 Today, as you are well aware, there are more than 23.4 million Hispanics in the United States.
 This makes up approximately 9 percent of the total population.

-I have found that typically Hispanics are a significantly undereducated group, with about 20 percent of them having completed five years of school or less.
-Additionally relative to the general population Hispanics have high rates of unemployment.
-Among employed Hispanics, they tend to have blue-collar jobs with high probabilities of abrupt termination.
+I have found that typically Hispanics are a significantly undereducated group, with about 20 percent having completed five years of school or less.
+Additionally relative to the general population, Hispanics have high rates of unemployment.
+Employed Hispanics tend to have blue-collar jobs with high probabilities of abrupt termination.
 Approximately 22 percent of the Hispanic population is described as "low income."

 I have found that although different subcultures emerged in the Hispanic culture based on geographic regions, there are many similarities between these subcultures to consider in counseling culturally different clients who are Hispanic.
 For example, as you may have guessed, a clear majority of Hispanics identify Spanish as the "mother tongue."
 In addition, across most Hispanic culture, sex roles and marriage are similar.

 Regarding the family structure, Hispanics have a tradition of using the extended family structure for a stress resistant quality when it comes to emotional problems.
 As you may have noticed, this is commonly used as an argument to explain the Hispanic underutilization of mental health services.
-This will be illustrated further on the next track with the case study of Luisa (Loo-ease’-uh) and her family.
+This will be illustrated further in the next section with the case study of Luisa (Loo-ease’-uh) and her family.